glimmer-labs/wolfi/README.md

-# Wolfi-OS extra packages repository
+# Wolfi OS - community package repository

 This repository contains additional packages for [Wolfi-OS](https://wolfi.dev/), a Linux distribution focused on security, simplicity, and reproducibility.
 These packages are not part of the core Wolfi-OS distribution, our focus is to provide a community-driven APK repository alternative with focus on PHP at this time.